 In 2007, a woman named Shirley traveled from North Carolina to Alaska to spend Easter with her family.
-A dedicated elementary teacher, Shirley often enjoyed talking about her home state to her granddaughter, Paige.
+A dedicated elementary school teacher, Shirley often enjoyed talking about her home state to her granddaughter, Paige.
 Among their many discussions, Shirley happened to mention that North Carolina had a state dog.

 “What about Alaska?” asked Paige.
 “Do we have a state dog?”